invrs/paradiso/README.md

         routes.coffee
         server.coffee

 Paradiso does not prescribe a specific file or directory naming pattern.
-This is just an example.
+This is just a suggestion.

 ### Initializers